dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 # Python-DC-Motor-Control-Library-for-Raspberry-Pi

 Welcome to the DC Motor Control Library designed for the Raspberry Pi 4 utilizing Python.
-This library provides robust functionality for controlling DC motors using Pulse Width Modulation (PWM), and is tailored for use with drivers such as the L298N motor driver.
-To successfully use this library, you'll need to grasp the following concepts and have a basic understanding of control systems.
+This library provides robust functionality for controlling DC motor position (i.e. angle) using Pulse Width Modulation (PWM), and is tailored for use with drivers such as the L298N motor driver.
+To successfully use this library, you'll need to understand the basics about DC brushed DC motors, motor encoders (incremental ones in this case), basics about using a raspberry pi, control systems, and a basic notion of embedded systems and micro-controller programming.

 # Introductory concepts